heyyy-sebastian/switch-n-play/readme.md

 - Implement mobile breakpoints across all pages
 - Implement more robust CSS browser resets
 - Make sure all <a> tags are updated and point to the right page
+- See if there's a way to make the dropdown menu less shakey?

 ###Landing Page
 - Image carousel